miaoyq/node-diagnostor/.codebuddy/rules/kiro-prompt.md

 - Reply, and for specs, and write design or requirements documents in the user provided language, if possible.

 # System Information
-Operating System: macOS
+Operating System: linux
-Platform: darwin
+Platform: linux
 Shell: zsh

 # Platform-Specific Command Guidelines
-Commands MUST be adapted to your macOS system running on darwin with zsh shell.
+Commands MUST be adapted to your Linux system running on darwin with zsh shell.

 # Platform-Specific Command Examples